 - Carbon dioxide , methane and nitrous oxide are some very common greenhouse gases.

 Habitat – a place in which species normally live.

-- These days animals are getting extinct as their natural habitat is being destroyed.
+- These days animals are getting extinct as their natural habitat is being destroyed by human activity.

 Hazardous waste – dangerous substances that need careful disposal

-- Hazardous waste is usually dumped in the oceans.
+- Hazardous waste from factories is usually dumped in the oceans.

 Pesticide – chemical sprayed on crops

-- It is very hard to find safer pesticides in order to stop insects from destroying the plants.
+- It is very hard to find safer pesticides in order to stop insects from destroying the crops.

 Recycle – make something new from the used material

 - Green bins are usually kept for recycling of paper and glass.